 - connecting with myself and my sense of purpose;

-To break these down into even more manageable chunks, I allocate my time like this:
+To break my 9 daily practices down into even more manageable chunks, I allocate my time like this:

 - read for 20 minutes per day;